joshmeranda/glazy/README.md

 ## repo
 Allows the user to specify the repository to make operations to.

 ### show
 Display information about a repository.

 `glazy repo show` Will show information about the repository the usuer currently 'resides' in.

 `glazy repo show --user foor --name bar` Will show information about the repository owned by 'foo' and called 'bar'.

+### list
+Lis repositories associated with the current user.

+`glazy repo list --user foo` Will show the full name of all repositories the user foo has access to.

+`glazy repo list --user foo --name bar` Same functionality as `glazy repo show --user foo --name bar`

 ### init
 Creates a remote repository.

 `glazy repo init --name bar --private` Creates an empty remote repository.

 ### patch
 Edits a repository.

 `glazy repo patch --user foo --name bar --public` Makes the repository 'bar' owned by 'foo' public, assuming appropriate permissions.

 ### delete
 `glazy repo delete --user foo --name bar` Deletes the repository 'bar' owned by 'foo', assuming the appropriate permissions.